 History of Jesuit

-A Jesuit High School for the Sacramento area had been initially envisioned by the late Bishop Robert Armstrong.
+A Jesuit high school for the Sacramento area had been initially envisioned by the late Bishop Robert Armstrong.
 It was his successor, Bishop Joseph McGucken who invited the Jesuits of the California Province to begin the project.
-In January of 1961, the Society of Jesus purchased twenty-one acres of the Horst Ranch property which was to be used for the new school campus.
+In January of 1961, the Society of Jesus purchased twenty-one acres of land operating as the then Horst Ranch property on which to plan the new school campus.

 In May of 1962, a fundraising effort was spearheaded by Mr. Elwood Maleville, Mr. Jack Maleville, and other Catholic lay people.
 The well-known architect Harry Devine began work on the plans for the first phase of the $2.5 million plant.
 The contracting firm of Harbison and Mahoney undertook the construction of the buildings, having a fall 1963 target date for completion.